MarcusSmith/ipaHelper/README.md

 **ipaHelper summary \[** *file* **\]**

-Displays profile and info.plist information about an ipa, app or xcarchive *file*.
+Displays profile and info.plist information about an ipa, app, xcarchive, or zip *file* containing an app file.
 If no *file* is provided the first (alphabetically) ipa file in the working directory is used.

 **Summary Options:**